ChunMinChang/blog/_posts/2020-04-15-shape-your-code-as-how-you-shape-your-body.md

 The quickest way to shape the body is hiring a mean coach!
 They make sure you've done everything right and push you to do your best.

 Human is lazy.
-We only move forward when something pushes us.
+We only move on when something pushes us.

-## We Need A Mean Coach, and *Rust Compiler* Is the One

 When this habit comes to programming,
 I admit that sometimes I don't stick on the coding disciplines the code should follow,